 The city is also situated on the shores of Lake Ontario, providing plenty of opportunities for sightseeing views.

 Not into cities?
-Start with the Blue Mountains for a relaxing getaway, or go skiing, if visiting in the early weeks of March.
+Start with the Blue Mountains for a relaxing getaway, or go skiing if you are visiting in the early weeks of March.

-You can also go hiking or cycling in the Muskoka or Kawartha Lakes regions during the day.
+During the day, you can also go hiking or cycling in the Muskoka or Kawartha Lakes regions.